A common formula for certain generalized Hankel transforms: Applications to Particular Sequences

 Accordingly, we obtain the well known formula

-which was primarily found by Desainte-Catherine and Viennot (\cite{DCV}), who also gave a combinatorial interpretation for this transform (see also \cite{GV} for further generalizations).
-It is also proved in \cite{Tamm}, by means of the \emph{Dodgson's condensation method} (\cite[Prop.
-10]{Kratt1}) and discussed in \cite[Thm.
+which was primarily found by Desainte-Catherine and Viennot \cite{DCV}, who also gave a combinatorial interpretation for this transform (see also Gessel and Viennot \cite{GV} for further generalizations).
+It is also proved in Tamm \cite{Tamm}, by means of the Dodgson's condensation method (see Krattenthaler \cite[Prop.
+10]{Kratt1} for details) and discussed in Krattenthaler \cite[Thm.
 33]{Kratt2}, with some additional remarks.
-The cases $k=0, 1$ and $2$ are also studied by Aigner in \cite{Aigner}, where the author describes a beautiful generalization of Catalan numbers (called Catalan -- like numbers) inspired by the property $d_n^{(0)} = d_n^{(1)}=1$.
+The cases $k=0, 1$ and $2$ are also studied in Aigner \cite{Aigner}, where the author describes a beautiful generalization of Catalan numbers (called Catalan -- like numbers) inspired by the property $d_n^{(0)} = d_n^{(1)}=1$. \end{Example}

-\textbf{Application 5.} Let $a_n = \binom{2n}{n}$ be the sequence of even central binomial coefficients.
-It is immediate to see that $(a_n)$ satisfies \eqref{Rel_def_a_n} for $\alpha=4$, $\beta=-2$ and $\gamma=1$.
+\begin{Example} Let $a_n = \binom{2n}{n}$ be the sequence of even central binomial coefficients.
+It is immediate to see that $(a_n)$ satisfies the hypotheses of Theorem \ref{Theorem_Hankel_transform_a_n} for $\alpha=4$, $\beta=-2$ and $\gamma=1$.
 Hence, its Hankel transform is given by

 The left product is readily seen to be $2^{n-1}$.
 As for the right product, it can be rewritten as